BlitzkriegSoftware/pyempty/README.md

 .\scripts\install-tools.ps1
 ```

-6. Install Python Extensions required by our team (`scripts\install-python-extensions.ps1`) plus any others we like as individuals
+6. Install Python Extensions for VS CODE required by our team (`scripts\install-python-extensions.ps1`) plus any others we like as individuals

 ## For your project

+> Note: If you copy the files from this repo into a new project to `seed` it, `cd {my project}`, then run `uv sync` it will handle many of these details for you.

 1. Make your code folder and populate it from the repo
    a.
 For our projects its always `c:\code` on Windows or `~/code` on Linux.